 La Petite Maison was Henriette’s house, and is little changed from the time she and Andre lived there.
-It is an old house but we love it and today it is where we usually stay when we are in the hamlet.
-In high summer, it can be made available as overflow accommodation for large groups staying at La Vieille Grange.
+It is an old house but we love it and today it is where we usually stay when we are in the hamlet, so it is not normally available for rent.
+However, in high summer, it may be made available as overflow accommodation for a large group based mainly in La Vieille Grange.

 A semi-detached, two-storey village house, La Petite Maison stands across the lane from La Vieille Grange, its former barn.
 It does not have an outdoor sitting area of its own apart from the front porch, reached from the road by four steps.
 Herbs, and in season, tomatoes, grow beside the front door in a small garden bed.